JMPotionwiz/Book-Binder/README.md

 # Book Binder
 A Minecraft data pack for generating random books.
-Mainly meant to be incorporated into other data packs.<br/><br/><br/>
+Mainly meant to be incorporated into other data packs.<br/>

+> [!NOTE]
+> This project is most certainly abandoned; I haven't done anything with it in a while, and Minecraft no longer stores item information using NBT.
+I will, however, leave this repository public so that anyone interested can still look at it.

+<br/><br/>
 ### Functions

 > Store your book in the clouds! (disclaimer: only one book can be stored per world)